This Gluten-Free Fried Chicken recipe balances flavour and textures, to produce an outstanding fried chicken. You wouldn't know it's gluten-free!

 Buttermilk is the best option, but you can substitute milk, either as-is, or with a little bit of fresh lemon juice added, to make your own buttermilk substitute.

-If you need a dairy-free option, use coconut milk.
+If you need a dairy-free option, use coconut milk, with a splash of lemon juice.

 The Frying Oil

 If you’re deep frying this recipe - I HIGHLY recommend it - you’ll want to use one of the vegetable oil options, like canola oil, corn oil, or sunflower oil.
-Peanut oil is another great option.
+Peanut oil is another great option for cooking oil.

 These are all great oils for frying - neutral flavours, high smoke point, low cost.